Azure-Samples/functions-dotnet-migrating-console-apps/README.md

 # Interacting with the function
 1. Upload all input files to **OneDrive**
 2. Get a link to the file using the OneDrive **Share** menu - something like https://1drv.ms/v/<link-to-file>
-3. Interact with the function providing the inputs as querystring something like
+3. Interact with the function providing the inputs as querystring.
+Note that 'inputFile' here is defined in the **FunctionConfig.json** file above

+Example URL:
 ```
 https://consoletofunctions.azurewebsites.net/api/ConsoleAppToFunctions?code=<function-authorization-key>&inputFile=<link-to-onedrive-file>
 ```